-Mandatory Summer Reading Assignment Course focuses on students' individual and independent abilities to analyze literary works of both fiction and nonfiction found in short stories, novels, poetry, drama, and essays.
+\\\Mandatory Summer Reading Assignment

+Course focuses on students' individual and independent abilities to analyze literary works of fiction including short stories, novels, poetry, and drama.
 Students will be able to identify various literary elements and recognize their impacts on the experience of literature.
 Students will write a variety of essays both in and out of class.
 The essays will demonstrate insight, analysis, research, and in-depth understanding.
-At least four novels and three dramas will be assigned.
-In addition students will complete a research paper of an assigned length.
+At least three novels and two dramas will be assigned.
+In addition, students will complete a research paper of an assigned length.

-NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on final grade.
-If a student chooses not to take the AP Exam, they will earn 0.50 (honors)

-added weight on final grade.
+NOTE: Students enrolled in an AP course are REQUIRED to take the AP Exam to earn 1.00 added weight on their final grade.
+If a student chooses not to take the AP Exam, they will earn 0.50 (honors) added weight on their final grade.